Omaha Central Library

-Omaha Central Public Library is the under-construction main branch of Omaha Public Library system.
-The library was announced in 2022 and began construction in 2023.
-It was built on the former site of the original Do Space library, Do Space will also be a major occupant of the building.
-Omaha Central Public Library is expected to be completed in 2026.
-The library will serve as a replacement for the former W. Dale Clark Library and will be the largest in the system.
+Omaha Central Library is a public library in Omaha, Nebraska, United States.
+It is the main branch of the Omaha Public Library system.
+The library was announced in 2022, began construction in 2023, and opened to the public in 2026.
+It is built on the former site of Do Space, which is now part of the library.
+The library serves as a replacement for the former W. Dale Clark Library and is the largest in the system.